revers3everything/expwin/README.md

 The creator is not responsible for any misuse of this tool.

 ## Author
-By Danilo Erazo
+By Danilo Erazo - @revers3vrything.
-This tool was presented at FLISoL Quito 2025.
+This tool was presented in live at FLISoL Quito 2025.